NatuurkundePracticumAmsterdam/PySide6-compact-documentation/docs/Installation_Guide.md

   - navigation
 ---

 The only prerequisite for installing PySide6 is having Python installed on your system.
-PySide6 can be installed using the Python package manager `conda`, `pip`, or `poetry`.
+PySide6 can be installed using the Python package manager `conda`, `pip`, `uv` or `poetry`.

 ## Conda